-d.
+e.
 A new window will open the ProctorCache diagnostic screen showing the precaching status.

 You may need to enable pop-ups in your browser for PearsonAccess^{next} to see this screen.

-8. Perform a "Preliminary System Test" (recommended).
+9. Perform a "Preliminary System Test" (recommended).

 Prior to students taking part in the Infrastructure Trial, the technology coordinator should perform a Preliminary System Test.
 The Preliminary System Test is an informal, small-scale Infrastructure Trial to help ensure systems are set up and in place before students participate.
 Technology coordinators should work with the principal or school test coordinator to follow the steps to create sample student records and a PAN Session.
-Then, technology staff will log into several student devices and access a practice test to confirm that they are able to connect to the precache computer.
+Then, technology staff should log in to several student devices and access a practice test to confirm that the devices are able to use TestNav.

-9. Perform the following steps during the Infrastructure Trial.
+10. Perform the following steps during the Infrastructure Trial.

 a.
-Ensure ProctorCache software is running.
+If applicable, ensure ProctorCache software is running.

-Locate the caching computer's IP address and, then in your browser, type http://<IP address>:4480 and then press <a href="http://Enter.com/En b.
+Locate the caching computer's IP address and, then in your browser, type http://<IP address>:4480 and then press Enter to view the ProctorCache interface.
+View three tabs: Tests, Clients, and Help.
+Select the Tests tab for information about test content and caching status.
+Select the Clients tab to monitor client connectivity.

+b.
 Monitor network performance for slowdowns or ISP bandwidth usage.